-Neurodiversity Q&A drop-in sessions.
+Neurodiversity Q&A Drop-in Sessions

-Why Q&A sessions can be so useful:
+Why Q&A sessions can be so useful

 Formal training is valuable, but people often process learning afterwards through questions.
 Q&A sessions help keep that learning alive by giving people a chance to test understanding, work through uncertainty and ask about the situations they are seeing in real working life.

-What these sessions can support:
+What these sessions can support

 The sessions can support managers after training, give HR teams a space to explore workplace questions, help colleagues build confidence and create a healthier culture around asking, learning and improving.
 They can be shaped around themes or kept broader depending on what is most useful.

-What better Q&A space creates:
+What a stronger Q&A space can create

 When people have somewhere thoughtful to take their questions, organisations often find that confidence grows faster, misunderstandings reduce and learning starts to transfer more effectively into day-to-day practice.